 The Benefits of Stretching and Why You Should Stretch Before, During & After Your Workouts

-Almost everyone to some extent knows and understand the importance of stretching, especially in bodybuilding but still don’t do it.
+Almost everyone to some extent knows and understands the importance of stretching, especially in bodybuilding but still don’t do it.
 Stretching is one of the most overlooked aspects of training and most people treat it as accessory work.

 In this article, we’ll be focusing on fitness and bodybuilding athletes and the benefits of stretching for them.
-Many people think stretching is only for the yoga practitioners and does nothing for athletes.
+Many people think stretching is only for yoga practitioners and does nothing for athletes.

 The stretching exercises athletes perform before, during and after workouts are meant to stretch the connective tissues which surround the muscles.
-These connective tissues are responsible for holding the muscles together and are the resistance which stops the muscles from expanding.
+These connective tissues are responsible for holding the muscles together and are the resistance that stops the muscles from expanding.

 How Connective Tissues Work

-The connective tissues form the fascia which tightly hugs and acts like a wall around the muscles.
+The connective tissues form the fascia which tightly hugs and acts as a wall around the muscles.
 These walls are meant to stop the muscles from deforming while you go about doing your work.

 While the fascia does a great job of keeping the muscles together, it acts as a hindrance for bodybuilders who want their muscles to grow bigger.
-The pump you get during a workout is your muscle tissues pushing against the fascia because of the blood which enters into the muscles and gives you the tight feeling.
+The pump you get during a workout is your muscle tissues pushing against the fascia because of the blood which enters into the muscles and gives you a tight feeling.

 Benefits of Stretching